-Welcome to U of D Jesuit
+Welcome to University of Detroit Jesuit

-We are founded on the 470-year-old Jesuit educational goal of forming men for others for the Greater Glory of God.
+We are founded on the more than 470-year-old Jesuit educational goal of forming men for others for the Greater Glory of God.
 Our graduates are leaders in their communities; they strive to be competent, religious, loving, open to growth and committed to justice.

 When you meet our graduates, you will find that they are leaders: in the business world, in the arts, in religious life, in politics, in the sciences and technology, in sports, and especially in the community.
 It is a goal of our school and of Jesuit education to prepare our young men to be leaders-- to engage the world, not just to observe it.

 As you encounter our students and graduates, you see that they are well rounded and confident as they strive for the magis, excellence in all things.
 This is part of the Jesuit goal of "cura personalis," the formation of the whole person: mind, spirit and body.

 A U of D Jesuit graduate has learned to feel compassion for the victims of injustice and has a sense of urgency to implement societal changes which will assist such victims in protecting their rights and human dignity.
 He is involved in public service and feels an obligation as a Christian to participate in the building of a humane, civic and ecclesial community in a way that respects the pluralism of that community.